azsk/AzTS-docs/Control coverage/Feature/EventHub.md

 > TLS version of Event Hub Namespace is already defined as per the Security Recommendation.
 >
 > **Failed:**
-> Current minimum TLS version is less than required secured version .
+> Current minimum TLS version is less than required secured version.
 >
 > **Error:**
 > There was an error fetching TLS version of Event Hub Namespace.